Posts

 Recover & Review.

 Once you have these basics in place, the challenge becomes keeping up with the times.
 As the nature of threats change, the protective capabilities of our key systems should evolve as well.
+This includes thinking about managed cloud services, which are being driven by modern security needs.

 For those of us running G Suite, we may understand that Google has expanded the security footprint and capabilities, but have we altered our configuration to properly protect ourselves?